WingsOfAltair/Distributed-Hash-Cracker-CPP-GUI/README.md

 Clients can be restarted, shutdown, reloaded, and stopped using this version (GUI).

-2. Distributed Hash Cracker Server CLI
+2. ScrutaNet Server CLI

 A centralized command center with limited features.
 It is meant as a lightweight command center with a command line interface.

-3. Distributed Hash Cracker Client CLI
+3. ScrutaNet Client CLI

 The actual hash cracking client which connects to the server and receives coordination requests from it.
 Multiple clients connect to the same server to attack one hash.